 - Fish Point Provincial Nature Reserve – a great spot for bird watching, hiking and even swimming if you can brave the cold water.

-- Where to eat on Pelee Island:
+Where to eat on Pelee Island

 - Anchor & Wheel Inn (11 West Shore Road) – Caribbean food in the “Canadian Keys.”
 Have a drink at the tiki bar, and enjoy fresh local pickerel and perch.

-- Westview Restaurant (1075 West Shore Road) – Friday night all you can eat fish fry!
+- Westview Restaurant (1075 West Shore Road) – Friday night all-you-can-eat fish fry!
 Location near the ferry means it can get crowded before the boats depart.

 - Conorlee’s Bakery & Deli (5 N Shore Drive) – Not just a bakery, they offer pastries, sandwiches, and even pizza.
 But of course, you have to have dessert!

-- Where to stay on Pelee Island: choose from several inns, bed & breakfasts or cottage rentals on Pelee Island.
+Choose from several inns, bed & breakfasts or cottage rentals on Pelee Island.
 With only a few options, you’ll want to book ahead during peak season.

 Do you have a favorite attraction, restaurant or place to stay that should be on this list?
 Leave a comment and share it below.
 We’ll try to check it out.

 Wow what an article even I’ve lived in this area for more than 30 years in my life I’ve never known of much these attractions that were just under my nose .
 I’m going to visit all of these nest summer.
 Great writing entices me to make the trip !